Resources

 • FreeWill offers a very simple (and free) online will template that can also be helpful to draft a will and learn which basic decisions and designations your will should include.

-• Quicken WillMaker and Trust 2023: Top-rated for years, this book and online software kit is a great choice for those with relatively simple estate planning needs.
+• Quicken WillMaker 2024 Edition: Top-rated for years, this book and online software kit is a great choice for those with relatively simple estate planning needs.

 • MamaBear Legal has online forms focusing on parents offer and helpful forms for when your kiddos become young adults (important!).